benbel25/react-final-project/README.md

 # Ben's phone store

-this project is about online phone store and it's for people who loves phone and technology
+this project is about online phone store and it's for people who loves phone and technology In the website you can sign up as admin or as normal user.
+As admin you can add new products, edit them and delete them. you can also add to favorites your products.
+As normal user you can only add products to favorites

 ## Installation